 Main Article Content

-Purpose of the study: Rice (Oryza sativa L.) is the main food consumed by Indonesian people even in Asia.
-The various innovations in rice cultivation still being developed in order to increase the yield both in quantity and quality.
+Purpose of the study: Rice (Oryza sativa L.) is the leading food consumed by Indonesian people even in Asia.
+The various innovations in rice cultivation still being developed to increase the yield both in quantity and quality.
 In general, rice cultivation is planted in the lowland.
-The research aims to know the comparison the rice cultivation in a polybag to rice cultivation in the lowland.
+This research aims to compare the productivity of rice cultivation in a polybag to rice cultivation in the lowland.

-Methodology: The size of polybag that used in the experiment is 40x40 cm with space 50 cm of each other.
-The experiment is conducted in Nganjuk, East Java, Indonesia.
+Methodology: The size of the polybag that used in the experiment is 40x40 cm with space 50 cm of each other.
+The experiment was conducted in Nganjuk, East Java, Indonesia.
 The variables studied are rice yield and rice varieties.
 The varieties used are Ciherang and Sertani 12.

-Main Findings: The result showed that the yield of rice production includes the number of filled grains, total grain, panicle number in polybag more than in lowland.
+Main Findings: The result showed that rice production yield includes the number of filled grains, total grain, and panicle number in polybag more than in lowland.
 Rice cultivation produces 2 kg/m2 in a polybag and 1 kg/m2 in the lowland.
-The panicle number of rice in polybag is more than in lowland, i.e: 12 in a polybag and 6 in the lowland.
+The panicle number of rice in polybag is more than in lowland, i.e., 12 in a polybag and 6 in the lowland.
 For the rice variety, Ciherang and Sertani 12 have the same yield in a polybag.
 It is 2 kg/m2.

-Applications of this study: The rice cultivation in polybag has easy cultivation system and suitable for urban areas where agricultural land is limited.
-Besides, it can be the solution for decreasing agriculture land from time to time.
+Applications of this study: The rice cultivation in polybags has an easy cultivation system and suitable for urban areas where agricultural land is limited.
+Besides, it can be the solution for decreasing agricultural land from time to time.

-Novelty/Originality of this study: The novelty of this research is the use of polybag as the media of rice cultivation which is not commonly done in farming.
+Novelty/Originality of this study: The novelty of this research is the use of polybags as the media of rice cultivation, which is not commonly done in farming.